andrewouko/covid-tracker/README.md

 ### 5. MapQuest GeoCodingAPI
 This API is used to get latitude and longitude information for a each state.
 This is important for rendering markers in the map correctly. `https://developer.mapquest.com/documentation/geocoding-api/address/get/`

+### 5. GeoJSON Shape Files
+The project uses the shapes provided by this API to render polygons for the US Districts within the states. `https://github.com/unitedstates/districts`

 # How to start the application

 ### 1. Get the required API Keys